yashasdevasurmutt/germinal/README.md

 - **AbMPNN**: [Dreyer, F. A., Cutting, D., Schneider, C., Kenlay, H. & Deane, C. M. Inverse folding for antibody sequence design using deep learning.
 (2023).](https://www.biorxiv.org/content/10.1101/2025.05.09.653228v1.full.pdf)
 - **PyRosetta**: [https://www.pyrosetta.org/](https://www.pyrosetta.org/)

+## License

+This repository is licensed under the [Apache License 2.0](LICENSE).

+### External Dependencies

+Some components require separate licenses that are not included in this repository:

+- **IgLM**: Provided under a non-commercial academic license from Johns Hopkins University.
+  See their documentation for details.
+- **PyRosetta**: Provided by the Rosetta Commons and University of Washington under a non-commercial, non-profit license.
+  PyRosetta cannot be redistributed and must be obtained separately.
+  Commercial use requires a separate license.
+See [https://www.pyrosetta.org](https://www.pyrosetta.org).